Back to homepage

 To implement your own logic of highlighting the data, follow the steps below:

-- On the Toolbar, choose the Format tab () > Conditional formatting.
+1. On the Toolbar, choose the Format tab (menu_format) > Conditional formatting.

 You can add multiple conditions of formatting to the same measure.
-All of them are saved within a Conditional Format Object.
+Each condition is described by the Conditional Format Object and is saved in the report.conditions property.

 Use the drill-through feature to see from which non-aggregated records the value in the cell is composed.